WKTU: WYNY (1988–1996)

-On September 22, 1988, at 5:30 p.m.
-WQHT changed frequencies, as Emmis acquired NBC's radio stations.
+On September 22, 1988, at 5:30 pm, WQHT changed frequencies, as Emmis acquired NBC's radio stations.
 Since Federal Communications Commission regulations at the time required that a company could only own one FM radio station in a market, Emmis sold the 103.5 frequency to Westwood One (which had also acquired the remnants of the NBC Radio Network).
 At the same time, they moved the format at 103.5 FM to the 97.1 FM frequency which they acquired from NBC, with WQHT becoming "Hot 97."
 As a result, WYNY, which was running a country music format at the 97.1 frequency prior to the sale, would move to 103.5 FM.

 The station, now known as "Country 103.5", had mediocre ratings in their first few months at its new frequency.
 In 1989, when Westwood One launched "Pirate Radio" (a top 40/rock format) on KQLZ in Los Angeles, rumors were that if the format worked out well there, WYNY would switch to the format soon after.
 The format did well initially in Los Angeles, but ratings tanked quickly, so consideration for the change was ended by the spring of 1990.
 Even though rumors of a format change were always existent at the station, the country format remained.
 In 1993, the station would be sold to Broadcast Partners, whom were committed to keeping Country on WYNY.
 As a country station, Jim Kerr would be the station's morning show host from 1990 to 1993, while their airstaff included Dan Daniel, Randy Davis, Bill Rock, Ray Rossi, Lisa Taylor, Charlie Berger and Susan Browning.